Oh, Yahoo. Poor, poor Yahoo.

 Most reports indicate the majority of withheld votes were signs of protest by “disgruntled shareholders.”
 No surprise.

-For these developments and an entire summer of suffering, we hereby issue a long-overdue honor to what has to be the year’s most ridiculed — and, dare I say, ridiculous — corporation.
+For these developments and an entire summer of suffering, we now issue a long-overdue honor to what has to be the year’s most ridiculed — and ridiculous — corporation.
 Yahoo, here’s one thing to be proud of: You’re the newest recipient of our prestigious award, the TechCult Sarcastic Salute.
 It was a unanimous decision.
-With that being said, though, there are some signs of a truncation error…so we’ll need a few weeks to fully confirm your conquest.
+With that being said, though, there are some signs of a truncation error…so we’ll need a few weeks to confirm your conquest fully.